temcocontrols/T3000-API/README.md

-# T3000OnlineDatabase_API
+# T3000_API
-T3000 database, online storage of building dbs and hvac applications This is the API for interacting with the database.
+T3000 API, online storage of building dbs and hvac applications This is the API for interacting with the database.

 For the full deocumentation check [the web documentation](https://temcocontrols-app-lib-docs.netlify.app)
 ## Architecture Overview

 The backend server exposes the GraphQL API.
-The API is written in TypeScript and does not have a user interface of its own.
+The API is written in TypeScript.
 It maintains its state in a PostgreSQL database using Prisma ORM.

 ## GraphQL